wbalmer/petitRADTRANS/docs/content/available_opacities.rst

     * when the space group of crystals is not provided by the source or has not been verified yet, the number ``000`` is used (space group number range from ``001`` to ``230``).

 - For **liquid** condensates, the above requirements for solids do not apply.
-- The source and spectral information that follows obey the same rules as for the line species.
+- The source and spectral information that follows the same rules as for the line species.
 - The extension of the file is always ``.cotable.petitRADTRANS.h5``.

 Rayleigh scatterers